enbnt/enbnt.github.io/content/posts/timeseries-basics.md

 still O(n).
 As a result, we are theoretically still O(n), but in practice, we have a much more consistent execution of our algorithm while using fewer compute and memory resources.

+Another area to probe would be if we swapped an `Array` for another abstraction, such as a `List` or `Iterable`. `Iterable` might not be appropriate at all with a binary search, where-as `List` is wholly dependent on the underlying implementation.
+If it's a `LinkedList` or other non-indexed collection, the binary search would actually result in worse performance than a more naive linear filter approach.

 It's also probably fair to question if it's worth using binary search at all, as the solution isn't as elegant or easy to read as one of the more